e1miran/Now-Playing-Serato/docs/templatevariables.rst

 Undefined
 ^^^^^^^^^

-When rendering templates, Now Playing will set any undefined variables to the empty string.
+When rendering templates, **What's Now Playing** will set any undefined variables to the empty string.
 Instead of having to render a template as:

 .. code-block:: jinja